top of page

 Gay Counselling Perth

-If you are concerned about any aspect of your sexual orientation or need support with how best to work through any social or relationship pressures, please contact me to make an appointment.
-Talking to a counsellor is an effective way to manage and gain a better understanding of your struggles.
-I offer a space that is warm and welcoming of gender, sexual and relationship diversity.
+If you have concerns about your sexual orientation or need support navigating social or relationship pressures, please contact me to schedule an appointment.
+Speaking with a counsellor can help you manage and better understand your struggles.
+I provide a warm and welcoming space that embraces gender, sexual, and relationship diversity, offering a confidential and supportive environment for exploring your concerns and developing effective strategies.

 bottom of page